 The proposed increase from 10 to 15 years for the patent term of design patents is needed to allow China to accede to the Hague Agreement.
 It is certainly beneficial for users of the patent system to utilise design patent protection more.
 It should be noted that design patents can, in some instances, offer additional protection as part of an intellectual property portfolio protecting a product line.
 They can be enforced in courts without evaluating complex technical issues and are relatively easy to obtain after a formality examination at CNIPA.

 The pharmaceutical industry will also appreciate the proposed authorisation for the State Council to establish a patent term extension for innovative pharmaceutical inventions.
 The maximum additional term has been defined as not exceeding 5 years with a maximum limit of net patent protection set at 14 years.
-There will, however, be conditions attached to obtain the patent term extension which will likely be further clarified in the law reform taking place over the next few months (please refer to the following for more information).
+There will, however, be conditions attached to obtain the patent term extension which will likely be further clarified in the law reform taking place over the next few months.
 It is noted that the draft mentions “synchronous application for market launch in China” compared to launches abroad for the innovative pharmaceutical that would be covered by the term extension.
 This may require pharmaceutical companies to align regulatory approval requests globally, as delays to enter China with their innovative drugs may exclude them from obtaining this highly valuable additional patent term.
 We will report further developments on patent term extension from the overall reform once available.

 The intended enforcement improvements will hopefully prevent the use of evasive strategies used by some infringers.
 Higher compensation awards for willful infringement as discussed in the draft may deter repeat infringers.
 Furthermore, the use of administrative enforcement units rather than the courts may provide benefits such as greater and quicker enforcement.
 Compensation will potentially be higher, as infringers that do not provide access to their accounts or materials related to infringing activities may have to pay compensation on infringement volumes that have been made credible by statements of the plaintiff.
 In addition, maximum statutory compensation amounts (where no other compensation calculation method is feasible with the lack of detailed proof on the infringement scale) will increase to 5 million RMB (around USD 750,000).
 This follows the general trend towards higher damage awards (as reported previously).
 Compensation and damage awards will be an additional benefit in litigation cases thus alleviating this limitation in the current Chinese system.